 Alexis Peskine is a Parisien resident whose work is renowned for his work on race and identity issues in France.
+Trained as a graphic designer his artwork touches open many issues in the African diasporan community including issues on immigration and inequality.

 My art is just an elaborate response to my reflections about what I have witnessed.
 I think my diverse background helps me understand that the problem is not White on Black hatred, Jewish on Arab hatred or Arab on Jewish hatred, the problem is hatred, or domination or anything that hampers liberty and equality.